-There’s truly no shortage of excellent places to see a sunset in the Bay, but we wanted to get to the bottom of where locals love to watch the sky light up.
-That’s why we posted an Instagram poll asking for our followers’ best recommendations!
-They didn’t disappoint, and we have almost 30 different places to tell you about.
-Here are some photos and descriptions of the 10 most essential ones in no particular order, but be sure to scroll all the way to the bottom for a full list!
+With its pebble beaches and picturesque lakes, the Bay Area is brimming with natural beauty.
+What’s more, there’s truly no shortage of excellent places to see a sunset in the Bay, and we have almost 30 different places to tell you about.
+From Lands End’s impressive views to the incredible architecture at the Palace of Fine Arts, here are some photos and descriptions of the 10 most essential Bay Area sunset viewing spots in no particular order, but be sure to scroll to the bottom for even more!

 1. Mori Point